The Best Food Experiences and Places to Eat in Rotorua

 - Mingle with the locals at the Rotorua Farmers’ Market and Rotorua Night Market

-- Enjoy a cruise with food on the Lakeland Queen or Pure Cruise
+- Enjoy a cruise with food on Pure Cruise

 - Forage for native ingredients on a wild food tour with Treetops Lodge & Estate